Marriage Advice From Your Favorite Divorce Lawyer, Part Three

 Advice is a form of nostalgia.
 Dispensing it is a way of fishing the past from the disposal, wiping it off, painting over the ugly parts and recycling it for more than it’s worth”

 Honestly, I don’t know why people seek advice from other people who are married.
-It’s not like we really know what’s up.
+It’s not like we really know anything.
 Truth is, as long as you are married, you gotta work at the marriage and you are never safe from divorce, whether it be 1 month or 31 years of marriage (Sarah Palin, for “incompatibility of temperament)

 Gotta Water the Plants and Your Marriage